 Cape York Natural Resource Management

-Harry is being hosted by Cape York Natural Resource Management in Atherton.
+Harry was hosted by Cape York Natural Resource Management in Atherton.
 Under the supervision of Michael Goddard, Harry’s work involves engaging with graziers and land managers across the Cape York region to plan, design and deliver projects aimed at reducing erosion and sediment runoff to the Great Barrier Reef.
 His work will have a particular focus on managing gullies caused by unsustainable grazing practices.

 After completing a Bachelor of Environmental Management (Honours) at the University of Queensland, Harry had a strong desire to apply his knowledge in ecology and community-based natural resource management to achieve successful social and environmental outcomes for local communities.
 Having previously undertaken work experience with the Wet Tropics Management Authority in Cairns and WWF in China, Harry is excited to extend his practical experience to the grazing industry.

 Harry sought to pursue a hands-on career, collaborating with land managers and stakeholders to create real positive changes in land management practices.
 Moreover, he was eager to be involved in QFF’s Agricultural Extension Work Placement Program.